VowSoftware/starly/README.md

 ### `m_starly.activate(id)`

 Activates a camera.
-This function should be called in the user's render script before any making any draw calls.
+This function should be called in the render script before any making any draw calls.

 **Parameters**